btcross26/genestboost/docs/source/forward_neural_network_example.rst

-Forward-Thinking Neural Network Example
+Forward-Propagating Neural Network Example
 =======================================

-This notebook demonstrates building a neural network in a forward, greedy manner.
+This example demonstrates building a neural network in a forward, greedy manner.
 The code below utilizes ``pytorch``, with the version listed under imports. ``pytorch`` is not included in the ``genestboost`` ‘setup.py’ file and must be installed separately.
 The dataset used to